TUW-GEO/c3s_sm-tutorials/README.rst

 **Note**: *It can take a few minutes to open notebooks on mybinder.
 If jupyter-lab does not open in your browser after e.g. 5-10 minutes, refresh the mybinder loading page and try again.*

+A non-interactive version of this notebook is available `here <https://c3s-sm.readthedocs.io/en/latest/T1_DataAccess_Anomalies.html>`_!

 ------------

 Jupyter notebook controls